Custom Fields refers to 'meta data' in WooCommerce and 'additional details' in Shopify.

 Every few hours, Metorik will refresh for the possible fields, so if you don't see one you're looking for, it should show up soon or you can message us and we'll refresh it right away for you.

-Also to keep in mind for WooCommerce stores: If you're adding custom fields through code, be sure to change the order/subscription/customer 'last updated' dates, so Metorik knows about the change.
+WooCommerce: If you're adding custom fields through code, be sure to change the order/subscription/customer 'last updated' dates, so Metorik knows about the change.
 More details in this help doc.